pergalsk/api-mockup-server/README.md

 node server.js
 ```

+Now, you can make requests:

-Now, when you try to GET http://localhost:9933/posts server will response with default status 200 and empty data.
-This simple scenario is useful just for checking that route is working fine.
+- GET http://localhost:9933/api/books/all - server will response with HTTP status 200 and return static data with books list
+- GET http://localhost:9933/api/books/7 - server will response with HTTP status 200 and return static data with book detail (regardless of provided id, in this case 7)
+  Don Quixote

+### Advanced server configuration

 Let's take a look on more useful server config options.

-### Typical server configuration

 Update server.js file:

 ```javascript